SaraSanajleh/Building-a-Mini-Search-Engine-using-the-Vector-Space-Model/README.md

 test_multiple_user_inputs()
 ```

-This will prompt the user to input 15 queries.
+This will prompt the user to input N queries.
 For each query, the engine will display the top 10 documents based on **Cosine Similarity**.

 ## Test Cases